 My Budapest is on Andrássy út.
 This Parisian boulevard connects the city with Heroes’ Square and City Park.
 It was built for the 1900 Millennium, and underneath it runs the European continent’s first, still functional underground.
 The yellow underground line with its vintage train carriages is a unique experience and "must-see" attraction on its own.
 For me, it is the essence of monarchical Budapest.
 My favourite stretch of this avenue lies between Erzsébet Square and Oktogon, with its stunning architecture and countless restaurants, bars and cafés.
 I have a special spot reserved in my heart for the State Opera House.
 This neo-Renaissance building is a stunning masterpiece of Miklós Ybl, one of the most famous Hungarian architects.
 Enjoy the remarkable interior and explore the musical heritage of the Opera House during the daily guided tours.
 After this unique experience, sit down and relax at the Opera Café on the ground floor.
 It's worth a visit for the ambience, as the decor preserves the vibe of the original 130-year-old atmosphere.

 Best Neighbourhood Walk - Jewish Quarter

-The former Jewish Quarter in the VII district has a quaint atmosphere with characteristic people, striking contrast of crumbling buildings and shiny new apartment blocks and unique monuments.
-More and more unique cafés and bars (some of the famous ruin bars/romkocsma in Hungarian) are located in the Jewish Quarter: Szimpla kert, Kőleves kert, Lokál Café & Bar), design centres, art galleries open in the area making it a hip place favoured by both locals and tourists.
+The former Jewish Quarter in the VII district has a quaint atmosphere with characteristic people, a striking contrast between crumbling buildings and shiny new apartment blocks, and unique monuments.
+More and more unique cafés and bars (some of the famous ruin bars/"romkocsma" in Hungarian) are located in the Jewish Quarter: Szimpla kert, Kőleves kert, Lokál Café & Bar).
+Design centres and art galleries open in the area, making it a hip place favoured by both locals and tourists.